pmcclay/hc05_baudat/README.md

 ## Boards & compiling

-_hc05_baudat_  is written for to compile and run on [UNO](https://store.arduino.cc/usa/arduino-uno-rev3)-like ATmega328p boards and [Digispark](http://digistump.com/products/1)-like ATtiny85 boards.
-It may work on others.
+_hc05_baudat_  is written to compile and run on [UNO](https://store.arduino.cc/usa/arduino-uno-rev3)-like ATmega328p boards and [Digispark](http://digistump.com/products/1)-like ATtiny85 boards.
+It may work on others with a Serial class and RX on pin 0.

 For **Digispark** boards, _baudat_ requires Jose Rios' [SoftSerial-INT0](https://github.com/J-Rios/Digispark_SoftSerial-INT0/archive/master.zip) library which intrinsically requires serial RX on pin 2. _baudat_ assumes the LED is on pin 1 and uses pin 0 for serial TX.
 Some early Digispark boards have the LED on pin 0, in which case edit the sketch to swap the definitions of `LED_BUILTIN` and `serialRxPin`.